December train strikes: Everything you need to know

 December train strike dates: Everything you need to know about rail disruption

-Latest wave of strikes will target different regions a day at a time
+Latest wave of strikes targeting different regions a day at a time

 Simon Calder on the latest round of industrial action hitting train passengers